jrxlab/live_cell_phenotyping_capture_proc/README.md

 ## In details:

-What we do if called a change of reference frame.
+What we do here if called a change of reference frame.